 - External staircases or external balconies

 - BMU Systems

 - External Signage

-Farrat’s market leading Structural Thermal Break Plates & Pads (FTB) are high performance thermal insulators, used between horizontal and vertical connections of internal and external elements to prevent thermal/cold bridging.
+Farrat’s market leading Structural Thermal Break Plates & Pads (FSTB) are high performance thermal insulators, used between horizontal and vertical connections of internal and external elements to prevent thermal/cold bridging.